jordanbyron/react-native-quick-actions/README.md

 QuickActions.clearShortcutItems();
 ```

-In order to specify icon for your shortcut item, either include `UIApplicationShortcutIconType<name>`, e.g. for `UIApplicationShortcutIconTypeCompose` go with `compose` or define your asset name if you want to use image from a template (e.g. `my-custom-icon` if that's the name of image in `Images.xcassets`.
-Remember not to name your custom icons with any of `compose`, `play`, `pause`, `add`, `location`, `search` and `share`, otherwise system ones will be loaded instead).
+In order to specify icon for your shortcut item, either include `UIApplicationShortcutIconType<name>`, e.g. for `UIApplicationShortcutIconTypeCompose` go with `Compose` or define your asset name if you want to use image from a template (e.g. `my-custom-icon` if that's the name of image in `Images.xcassets`.
+Remember not to name your custom icons the same as any system icons otherwise system ones will be loaded instead).

 Full list of available icons has been already listed in the previous section.

-## Listening for quick actions in your javascript code
+### Listening for quick actions in your javascript code

 First, you'll need to make sure `DeviceEventEmitter` is added to the list of
 requires for React.